voxel51/fiftyone/package/teams/docker/README.md

 Therefore, to run a container, you should mount `/fiftyone` as a local volume via `--mount` or `-v`, as shown below.

-You'll also need to provide the `FIFTYONE_DATABASE_URI` environment variable to configure the URI of your centralized database, as well as the appropriate environment variable(s) to configure your cloud storage credentials.
+You'll also need to provide the `FIFTYONE_DATABASE_URI` and `FIFTYONE_TEAMS_ORGANIZATION` environment variables to configure the URI of your centralized database and your organization's authentication key, as well as the appropriate environment variable(s) to configure your cloud storage credentials.

 For example, a typical `docker run` command is: